xujiajie112358/Matlab-for-papers_jiajie-xu/README.md

-This is the original mtlab codes for my paper Performance Analysis and Optimal Resource Allocation for Large Scale Joint Sensing and Communication.
+These are the original Matlab codes for my paper Performance Analysis and Optimal Resource Allocation for Large Scale Joint Sensing and Communication.